The Future is Now: King Tide Photography Project

 Photos were captured at a variety of coastal locations from Oceanside to Imperial Beach, as chosen in cooperation with the Scripps Institution of Oceanography, the California Coastal Commission, the City of Imperial Beach and San Diego Audubon.

 The twenty-one volunteer photographers included three high school students, who were supported by San Diego Audubon staff, partners, and Leland Foerster, the project leader.
 Leland is a documentary photographer and retired photography instructor from the UC San Diego Extension program, who mentors adults and young people to document their communities and the natural world to help create positive change.

-Thank you to the dedicated volunteer photographers, and to Leland Foerster for organizing this project; these remarkable photographs are evocative in a way that no report or story can be.
+Thank you to the dedicated volunteer photographers, and to Leland Foerster for organizing this project; this project is evocative in a way that no written report could be.

-See below for a look at photos and project locations along the California coastline, and stay tuned for additional ways to engage with and raise awareness about coastal issues.
+See below for a gallery of the photos taken during the 2019 monitoring season, and stay tuned for additional ways to engage with and raise awareness about coastal issues.
 Questions or inquiries about getting involved can be submitted to firstname.lastname@example.org.